Prediction: Key Compliance Risks for 2020 (and Beyond)

 In December 2019, the OCC, along with the FDIC, the Board of Governors of the Federal Reserve System and the Financial Crimes Enforcement Network (FinCEN), in consultation with the Conference of State Bank Supervisors, issued an Interagency Statement on Providing Financial Services to Customers Engaged in Hemp-Related Businesses.
 The purpose of the Interagency Statement is to explain the impact to financial institutions of the October 31, 2019, interim final rule on hemp production issued by the United States Department of Agriculture (USDA).

 The Interagency Statement explains that the Agriculture Improvement Act of 2018 removed hemp as a Schedule I substance under the Controlled Substance Act and directed the USDA, in consultation with the U.S. attorney general’s office, to regulate hemp growth and production.
-The USDA’s Interim Final Rule, promulgated to satisfy this statutory obligation, establishes a regulatory oversight programme to facilitate the legal growth and production of hemp.
-The programme requires states and tribal governments to submit plans for monitoring and regulating hemp production to the USDA for approval, or to comply with a federal licensing plan established by the USDA.
+The USDA’s Interim Final Rule, promulgated to satisfy this statutory obligation, establishes a regulatory oversight program to facilitate the legal growth and production of hemp.
+The program requires states and tribal governments to submit plans for monitoring and regulating hemp production to the USDA for approval, or to comply with a federal licensing plan established by the USDA.
 Under the Interim Final Rule, hemp may be legally grown only under a USDA-approved state or tribal plan or with a valid USDA-issued license.
 It should also be mentioned that a state or tribal government retains the ability to prohibit the production of hemp, even though it is legal under federal law.

-In addition to summarising the USDA’s regulatory process, the Interagency Statement addresses the associated BSA implications.
+In addition to summarizing the USDA’s regulatory process, the Interagency Statement addresses the associated BSA implications.
 Specifically, the Interagency Statement clarifies that since hemp is no longer a Schedule 1 controlled substance, banks are not required to file Suspicious Activity Reports (SARs) on customers solely because they engage in the growth or cultivation of hemp, provided that the activities are in accordance with applicable laws and regulations.
 Although not specifically stated, the guidance implies that the growth and production of hemp outside the parameters of the USDA’s regulatory framework still requires a SAR to be filed.

 This new guidance does not give banks permission to relax their BSA/AML standards pertaining to cannabis-or hemp-related businesses.
 Indeed, the Interagency Guidance specifically states that marijuana is still a controlled substance under federal law.
 Rather, banks must continue to exercise appropriate due diligence with respect to hemp industry customers and continue to file SARs if such entities are not operating in compliance with applicable laws and regulations or are otherwise engaged in suspicious activity.
 If a bank decides to open accounts for hemp-related business, written policies and procedures should be implemented that outline the bank’s protocols for reviewing and approving the onboarding of these customers and validating compliance with applicable USDA, state or tribal plans.